How to create a great study plan!

 Typed notes: Re-writing or summarising your notes by typing them out is one way of recapping content covered in lectures and seminars that you may have handwritten.

-Mind-mapping: Mind-mapping can help you to make links between various ideas within a topic.
+Mind-mapping: Mind-mapping can help you make links between various ideas within a topic.
 By increasing your creativity it can be used as a tool to help you form new ideas, identify relationships and ultimately improve memory and retention.

-Computer study: Some people find that they are able to type their study notes quicker than writing them, which makes computer study a good way to work through a lot of content quickly and to create a comprehensive set of study notes.
+Computer study: Some people find that they are able to type their study notes quicker than writing them, which makes computer study a good way to work through a lot of content quickly and create a comprehensive set of study notes.
 Using computer study interspersed with other study methods will help you to revisit topics effectively.

 Revisiting topics: Revisiting topics (particularly those you might have struggled with) will ensure that the topics that require the most attention will be revised enough to help prepare you best for assessment.